MARCH

 Clothes rationing

-ally, the Soviet Union, without warning.
-Russia thus becomes
+the Soviet Union, without warning.
+Russia thus becomes the

-first ally of Great Britain and the Commonwealth in
+first ally of Great Britain and the Commonwealth since

 Foreign Secretary Eden